Financial-Times/origami-website/_tutorials/bower-to-npm.md

 ---
-title: Migrate From Bower To NPM
+title: Migrate From Bower To npm
 description: An advanced tutorial which explains how to migrate from installing Origami components via Bower, to installing them via npm.
 cta: Learn how to migrate to npm
 ---